Why we think adults have an advantage in language learning, and how we put those advantages to use.

 My suggestion, which I try to follow, is to make your way from Beginner –> Ally –> Local (or aspire to get there, anyway).
 Don’t get bogged down in grammar, rules and perfectionism, as the Fluent Foreigner does.
 (Yes, some people really try and never get there with pronunciation.
 I don’t mean to sound judgmental—I’m the same with some languages and sounds.)

 As for what level of professionalism we’re looking for: we think of it as ‘functionally fluent’.
-This means being able to conjure up maybe 1-2,000 words in context and being able to fudge through situations.
+This means being able to conjure up maybe 1,000-2,000 words in context and being able to fudge through situations.
+This is the basis we use for 80-20 fluency.

-I remember once I couldn’t remember the word for “carrot” in a language.
+I remember once I couldn’t remember the word for “carrot” in Arabic.
 I wanted to ask the shopkeeper if he had any.
 I spoke to him like this:

 Me: “Do you have any of that vegetable, that’s like a cucumber, but orange?”